jfswitzer/jenniferswitzer.com/index.md

 ## About me
-I am a fourth year PhD student in Computer Science and Engineering at UCSD, with a research focus on sustainable computing.
+I am a fourth year PhD candidate in Computer Science and Engineering at UCSD, with a research focus on sustainable computing.
 I am co-advised by Professors Ryan Kastner and Pat Pannuto.

 I'm very grateful to be supported by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/).